 And the kids who’d received process feedback had the most optimism about their abilities.
 Compared to the kids in the person criticism group, they were less likely to feel unskilled.

-And the question takes on a whole new cast when it comes to public shaming.
+Then there are the added problems that arise with the public shaming of children.
 It's one thing to discreetly inform a child you're unhappy with her behavior.
 Broadcasting her shortcomings to the world is another.